Kent County Council

-In the case of Children in Care, the DSL should have the details of the child’s social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher.
+- In the case of Children Looked After the DSL should have the details of the child’s social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher)

-o Liaise with other agencies and professionals inline with Working together to safeguard children
+- Liaise with other agencies and professionals in line with WTSC 2018

-o Ensure that locally established procedures are followed and making referrals to other agencies, including Early Help and Specialist Children’s Services (SCS) as necessary
+- Ensure that locally established referral procedures are followed as necessary

-o Represent, or ensure the school is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences)
+- Represent, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including Child Protection conferences)

-o Be available during termtime (during school hours) for staff in the school to discuss any safeguarding concerns
+- Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns

-o Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2016)
+- Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2018)

 5.2 Members of Staff

-o provide a safe environment in which children can learn
+- To provide a safe environment in which children can learn.

-Children and young people (pupils) have a responsibility to:
+Children and young people (pupils) have a rightto:

 5.4 Parents and Carers